themejunkie/recent-posts-widget-extended/readme.txt

 This plugin will enable a custom and advanced recent posts widget.
 Allows you to display a list of the most recent posts with thumbnail and excerpt also you can display it from all or a specific category.
 The recent posts widget extended uses [Transients API](http://codex.wordpress.org/Transients_API) for delivering cached to optimize your site performance when used the widget.

+Features Include:

+* Display thumbnails, with customizable size.
+* Display excerpt, with customizable length.
+* Display from all or a specific category.
+* Transients API

 == Installation ==

 1. Upload the 'recent-posts-widget-extended' folder to the `/wp-content/plugins/` directory